-The collection Trees in Urban Landscapes contains information from the former Dryade data bank.
-This data bank, with 1000 trees, gave information on the use of trees in Dutch forests, plantations and urban landscapes, such as parks and public gardens and along roads and streets.
+This collection contains information from the former Dryade data bank.
+This data bank held data on the use of 1000 different trees in Dutch forests, plantations and urban landscapes such as parks, public gardens and along roads and streets.

-Dryade was made at the former Institute for Forestry and Nature Research IBN-DLO, which in 2000 became part of Alterra.
-Furthermore, data were derived from Dutch and international literature.
+Dryade was made at the former Institute for Forestry and Nature Research (IBN-DLO), which in 2000 became part of Alterra.
+The data were derived from Dutch and international literature.

 Copyrights and credits